Mmohamedtarek/hack-the-box/solarlab/README.md

-# 🌞 HackTheBox - SolarLab W
+# 🌞 HackTheBox - SolarLab

 This is a walkthrough of the HTB machine **SolarLab**, where I gained root access by chaining multiple vulnerabilities and using port forwarding techniques.
 The machine offered a good mix of enumeration, exploitation via known CVEs, and privilege escalation through misconfigured services.